 These aren’t small issues we’re talking about, either.
 Failing to remove all traces of your old driver can lead to conflicting settings, version incompatibility, reduced graphics card performance, or failure to install new drivers.
 In the worst cases, they can lead to a full-on computer crash.

-DDU to the rescue for those worried they might miss a file or registry key trying to uninstall their old driver manually.
+DDU is great for those worried they might miss a file or registry key trying to uninstall their old driver manually.
 DDU (Display Driver Uninstaller) is a free application that helps you uninstall old GPU drivers without leaving any traces on your hard disk.
 It’s easy to use, even if you’re not a computer whiz.

 Once you’ve downloaded the DDU package, you can extract its contents to a folder on your computer.
 Remember the location of this folder, because the extraction process won’t create a shortcut on your desktop or in your Start menu.
 Your new folder should now contain the following files: